Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 SECTION ABOVE TO BE EXPANDED WITH MORE DETAILED STEPS OF THE ACTUAL DEPLOYMENT PROCESS

-## Project status
+## Project status as of 27th November

 Due to timecontraints the project is deemed to be partially complete.
 The following elements still need to be worked on:

-**1** - 2 additional models require further development and completion.
-The 2 remaining models are related to Customer Reviews and Wishlist functionality.
+**1** - 1 additional model (Customer reviews) requires further development and completion.

-**2** - SEO implementation requires to be completed, including sitemap.xml, robots.xml and descriptive tags.

-**3** - Marketing aspect related to creation of business Facebook page also needs to be completed.

-**4** - resposive design for some of the pages of the application requires to be reviewed in more detail in order to improve user experience.
+**2** - resposive design for some of the pages of the application requires to be reviewed in more detail in order to improve user experience.

-**5** - although good level of testing has been completed a more complete revision of test scenarios is still required.
+**3** - although good level of testing has been completed a more complete revision of test scenarios is still required.
+Documentation to be added to Readme document.

-**6**- Readme document has a number of gaps, which have not been completed yet due to time constraints to complete the project.
+**4**- Readme document has a number of gaps, which have not been completed yet due to time constraints to complete the project.

-**7**- a thorough code review is still required in order to ensure that the code is structed in line with industry practices, including inclusion of additional comments.
+**5**- a thorough code review is still required in order to ensure that the code is structed in line with industry practices, including inclusion of additional comments.

-**8**- user stories success criteria require to be updated with more detailed descriptions.
+**6**- user stories success criteria require to be updated with more detailed descriptions.

-**9**- description of the e-commerce business model in the Readme document.
+**7**- description of the e-commerce business model in the Readme document.

 ## Credits